 Highborne Cay is an idyllic location for an overnight stay.
 Spend the day kayaking or snorkeling at Horseshoe Bay’s uninhabited beach, which also harbors the splendid “Octopus Garden” reef below the surface.
 Take the dinghy about one mile north-west to nearby Allan’s Cay where you’ll be welcomed ashore by the friendly three-foot iguanas at Leaf Cay beach, a superb spot for snorkeling.
 Back at Highborne Cay, enjoy a cocktail or have dinner at the hilltop restaurant for breathtaking 360-degree views of unspoiled paradise as the radiant Caribbean sun sets in the background.

 Day 2.
 Norman Cay

 The pristine coral reef that surrounds Norman’s Cay and its neighboring islets make it one of the most incredible places in the Exumas that you simply must see for yourself.
 The conditions are impeccable for all your favorite saltwater activities, or, if you’re in the mood for maximum relaxation, this prime location is also perfect for sun-drenched leisure.
-The remains of a plane crash can be found on the southwest point of Norman’s Cay, where you can explore the sunken ruins that are now a natural habitat for an array of colorful tropical fish and vibrant coral.
-And at just 10-feet deep, this is a first-rate snorkeling spot.
+The remains of a plane crash can be found on the southwest point of Norman’s Cay, where you can explore the sunken ruins that are now a natural habitat for an array of colourful tropical fish and vibrant coral.
+And at just 10-feet deep, this is a first-rate snorkelling spot.
 Nearby, there are plenty of seashells to collect as you stroll along Twinkie Beach, home of the lone palm tree.